ChristianJohnGSS/buzz-draft-docs/README.md

       2. If doing any batch (src/app/Console/Commands) related tasks

     - If an error about view not found displays, run `composer dump-autoload` and refresh website
+    - After database migration, import SQL dump for required data (will be provided).

 ### Enable queue database